-- Entries were added for several Vedic recitation and nasalization marks, whose Script property values are mostly Common or Inherited, which are primarily used with Devanagari or shared among multiple Indic scripts. - o Entries were added for Tamil numerals also used with Grantha, and for Gurmukhi digits also used with Multani. - Other entries were added for a few Cyrillic combining marks which are also used with Glagolitic or Old Permic letters.
+- Entries were added for several Vedic recitation and nasalization marks, whose Script property values are mostly Common or Inherited, which are primarily used with Devanagari or shared among multiple Indic scripts. - Entries were added for Tamil numerals and two Tamil letters that are unified with numerals, all also used with Grantha; for Gurmukhi digits also used with Multani; and for counting rod numerals primarily used with Han. - Other entries were added for a few Cyrillic combining marks which are also used with Glagolitic or Old Permic letters.